 We want to make your family mortgage loan a success and you happy.

-Q1: A relative is lending me money to refinance student loan debt, secured by my home equity.
+Q1: A relative is lending me money to refinance a bank mortgage.
 Can’t I just download a free promissory note from the internet?

 Sure you can!
 But, this is a risky choice.
 If you use a simple promissory note, you and your relative will need to do several things on your own to ensure that you minimize financial risk, maximize tax benefits, and avoid the emotional pitfalls of lending money to family members.